peterhaefliger/hugo/content/materials/blog/backtracking-algorithms/table-pairs.md

 - The first column lists the numbers i from 1 to 60.
 - The second column lists all the numbers greater than i with which i can be paired.
 That's the column used by the first (slow) version of the python program.
 - The third column lists all the numbers smaller than i with which i can be paired.
 That's the column used by the second (backward) version of the python program.
-- The fourth column lists all the numbers with which i can be paired, smaller or greater¨.
+- The fourth column lists all the numbers with which i can be paired, smaller or greater.
 That's the column used by the third (fast forward) version of the python program.

 |  i  | higher pairs  | lower pairs | all pairs      |
 | --- | ------------  | ----------- | -------------  |